JulianLeviston/snaker-elm/README.md

 # Snaker
-A new and adjusted version of the classic Snake game, written in Elm and Phoenix
+A new and adjusted version of the classic Snake game, written in Elm and Phoenix.
+Currently WIP because while multiplayer is working, it does't sync state properly.

 ![](https://raw.githubusercontent.com/JulianLeviston/snaker-elm/master/images/snaker-elm.png)